How to Detect Slow Renders in React?

 Profile the problem

-Open React Developer Tools Profiler tab.
+Open the React Developer Tools Profiler tab.
 Click the record button to start profiling.
 Interact with the part of your app that feels slow, then click the record button again to stop profiling.

 Analyze the results

-and its entire sub-tree re-renders.
+component and its entire sub-tree re-render.
 The SearchResults

 component responsible for the main UI change is pretty fast and takes only 7.4ms to render.
 The SlowComponent